 The system board is equipped with three 168-pin DIMM (Dual In-line Memory Module) sockets.
-It supports 8MB to 384MB memory using x64/x72 unbuffered SDRAM or EDO DIMM, 3.3V.
+It supports 8MB to 384MB using unbuffered SDRAM or 8MB to 768MB using EDO, x64/x72 DIMM, 3.3V.

 The system board supports the Error Checking and Correction (ECC) function.
 To use this function, you must install DIMM that supports parity.
 That is, DIMM that typically has 9 memory chips per side.
 This kind of module has 8 standard memory chips and a parity chip.
 DIMM with no parity has 8 standard memory chips only.